hsachinraj/Azurelabs/Azure Lab_1.md

 #[Deploy an ASP.NET Web App in Azure App Service](https://github.com/hsachinraj/DevOps-Immersion-Labs)

-In this module we would see how to deploy an ASP.NET Web Application to Azure App Service using Visual Studio 2015.
+In this lab we would see how to deploy an ASP.NET Web Application to Azure App Service using Visual Studio 2015.

 [App